SC4RECOIN/PriceTargetTrader/README.md

 [Alpaca](https://alpaca.markets/) was chosen as the broker as they are easy to work with and you can open up a paper account without account verification.

+### Config
+The config will be loaded as env variables.
+The IEXCloud and Alpaca SDK will see these variables and use them.
+Update `config.json` with your keys and change the endpoints if you want to move from paper trading to live.

 __Requires Python > 3.7__